 The 2022 elections feature an open governor's seat for the first time since 2010.
 Also on the ballot: A U.S. Senate seat, six congressional seats, an Oregon Supreme Court judgeship, the state Bureau of Labor and Commissioner, plus at least half of state senate seats and all the state house seats.
 Added into the mix is a slew of local races: city councils, sheriffs, district attorneys, circuit court judges, county commissioners and more.
 The deadline to file for candidacy is March 10, 2022.

 But fundraising race already started: Early electioneering has started in the form of campaign cash.
 Candidates don't have to wait for the filing deadline to set up fundraising committees.
-As of early July, 42 candidate committees for 2022 were already listed on the Secretary of State website.
+As of Friday, 42 candidate committees for 2022 were already listed on the Secretary of State website.
 Incumbents often wait longer to "revise" existing campaign committees to convert to the latest races.

 Staying put: Former House Majority Leader Val Hoyle, who unsuccessfully sought the 2018 Democratic nomination for secretary of state, has said she was not interested in running for governor in 2022.
 Hoyle is among a squadron of top Democrats who could vie to replace Gov. Kate Brown, who can't run for office again because of term limits.